Certified Passivhaus Designer

 Once accredited, your certificate will be valid for 5 years and is internationally and nationally recognised.

-Passivhaus Designer Dates, Pricing and Registration
+Course Dates, Pricing and Registration

 The Passivhaus Designer course (which includes the PHPP e-learning modules and software) is delivered online over 4 weeks with live sessions held on Tuesdays and Thursdays from 11 am - 3 pm AEST.
 All prices are in AUD.
-Please note: Late registrations to an intake are subject to a $430 administration fee.

-Certified Designer Course Schedule
+Certified Designer Course Start Dates

 Certified Designer Course Pricing